PacktPublishing/Node.js-Design-Patterns-Third-Edition/08-structural-design-patterns/04-proxy-es2015/README.md

 # 04-proxy-es2015

-This example demonstrate how to create a proxies using the ES2015 Proxy helper
+This example demonstrate how to create proxies using the ES2015 Proxy helper

 ## Run